Minimum-CD/cd-manifesto/content/FAQ/_index.md

 environments.
 A common anti-pattern is building an artifact for each environment.
 This is why trunk-based development is so important.

-## What do we mean by definition of deployable?
+## What do we mean by "definition of deployable"?

-For every organization there should be non-negotiables in place for delivery.
-These may include security, compliance, stability, responsiveness, etc. The pipeline should be that final word for this.
+For every organization, there should be non-negotiables in place for delivery.
+These may include security, compliance, stability, responsiveness, etc. The pipeline should be the final word for this.
 See Dave Farley's video [Real Example of a Deployment Pipeline in the Fintech Industry](https://www.youtube.com/watch?v=bHKHdp4H-8w))